 Anyone with a degree in engineering or the hard sciences (chemistry, physics, biology, related fields) can take the U.S. Patent Office’s Registration Exam.
-If you pass the Exam, you can call yourself a Patent Agent, and represent clients in front of the Patent Office to help them get patents, among other things.
-Once you’ve passed a state bar (any state bar), you can call yourself a Registered Patent Attorney.
+If a student passes the Exam, they can call themselves a patent agent, and represent clients in front of the Patent Office to help them get patents, among other things.
+Once a patent agent passes a state bar (any state bar), they can call themselves a registered patent attorney.

-Although the Registration Exam is also called the “Patent Bar Exam,” you don’t need to go to law school, or indeed have any legal training, to take the Exam.
-The Patent Office cares only about your engineering or science degree.
+Although the Registration Exam is also called the “Patent Bar Exam,” students don’t need to go to law school, or indeed have any legal training, to take the Exam.
+The Patent Office cares only about their engineering or science degree.

 The new trend is for people to take the Exam before they start law school.
-Passing the Exam before law school can put you on a career trajectory that will be the envy of your peers.
-You should have a shot at a true patent law job in the summer between your first and second years of law school (while your peers may struggle), and accept unpaid externships for the experience, and the like.
+Passing the Exam before law school can put your students on a career trajectory that will be the envy of their peers.
+They should have a shot at a true patent law job in the summer between their first and second years of law school (while peers may struggle, and accept unpaid externships for the experience, and the like).

 We recommend studying 150-200 hours total, ideally over a month or two.
-So the summer before you start law school may be the ideal time to get this done.
+So the summer before starting law school may be the ideal time to get this done.

 Our testimonials page speaks to the fact that we regularly take people from no knowledge of patents to passing the Exam.

 Students get a $1,000 discount off the regular course price.
-(If you sign up online using a .edu email address, that discount is applied automatically.)
+(If a student signs up online using a .edu email address, that discount is applied automatically.)